cs340-20/teasers/Market_simulator.md

-Market Simulator
+Project: Population/Civilization Simulator
+         This application will simulate a near-accurate population growth.
+We will have a grid system, similar to Conway's game of life, but instead of three rules our simulator will have many factors like hunger, predators, and other ideas we have in mind.

-Zachary Ables, Omar Iqbal, Logan Courtney
+Members: Zachary Ables, Omar Iqbal, Logan Courtney

-We do not need new members
+         Not currently looking for new members

-We might use Unity, vim, VS
+Technologies: Unity, Java, VS, C#